knative/docs/docs/developer/eventing/custom-event-source/custom-event-source/controller.md

     }
     ```

-    A `configmap.Watcher`and a context, which the injected listers use for the reconciler struct arguments, are passed to this implementation:
+    A `configmap.Watcher` and a context, which the injected listers use for the reconciler struct arguments, are passed to this implementation.

 1. Import the base reconciler from the `knative.dev/pkg` dependency: